 At Makers Empire, we’re always looking for ways to help our K-8 schools increase learning opportunities and student engagement with our 3D printing learning program.

 So last year we launched the Global Design Program, a cultural exchange program between two schools in different countries.

-In this program, we match up interested school using Makers Empire’s 3D printing learning program and help them find a mutually interesting, collaborative 3D printing project.
-The projects are designed to help them gain a new understanding and appreciation of their partner country, while teaching the students important STEM skills in a fun and engaging way.
+In this program, we match up the interested school using Makers Empire’s 3D printing learning program and help them find a mutually interesting, collaborative 3D printing project.
+The projects are designed to help them gain a new understanding and appreciation of their partner country while teaching the students important STEM skills in a fun and engaging way.

 This year, we’ll be facilitating these six new Global Design Program projects: